-Court officers began to handcuff the physician as the judge made his final announcements, before leading him away into custody.'Drug addict'
+Court officers began to handcuff the physician as the judge made his final announcements, before leading him away into custody.

 The jury - made up of one African American, six whites and five Hispanics - deliberated on Friday and through the morning on Monday.

 Outside the court, fans of Michael Jackson were cheering and chanting, "Guilty!
 Guilty!" in the run-up to the verdict being announced.